It sounds like a cause for excitement: the IRS is auditing the fewest tax returns in years.

 And if you’ve never filed a return in your life, there is no time limit for the IRS to audit you.
 The same thing goes for fraud and foreign assets.

-That said, most audits begin within a few months after you file your return.
+That said, most audit findings begin within a few months after you file your return.
 In these cases, the IRS freezes refunds.
 That’s because the IRS has to pay interest on refunds returned late, which means they’re highly incentivized to start and finish these audits quickly.

 Audits of this kind normally focus on tax credits, like the child tax credit.
 If that’s the case with your audit, they’re usually looking to verify information on dependents, filing status, and other return items.